Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_FreeMDCLParameterList()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_FreeMDCLParameterList ( GSHandle * params)
+GSErrCode ACAPI_AddOnAddOnCommunication_FreeMDCLParameterList ( GSHandle * params)

 Frees the parameter list handle.